fpdevil/rise_of_machines/LogisticRegression.md

 Mathematically,  `Bernoulli Distribution` is the probability distribution of random variable *X* having rhe `probability mass function` defined as below:

 - __X__ takes two values `0` and `1`, with probabilities `p` and `1 - p`.
 That is

 ![e13]

-for `0 < p < 1`
+Also, from the sigmoid function plot we can interpret that it's similar to the following:

+![p2]

+where `ŷ` is the predicted probability converted to a bimary outcome via a threshold function.

 - Frequency function which is the closed form pf probability mass function is written as
 ![e14]

-With this, we can express the assumptions made earlier in more compact form as
+With these, we can express the assumptions made earlier in more compact form as under:
-under:

 ![e15]